tc39/proposal-pattern-matching/README.md

 Otherwise, a `SameValueZero` test is performed against the matchable.

-If the match is successful and the custom matcher has an `as` binding declared, the `value` property on the MatchResult object will be used for that binding.
+If the match is successful and the custom matcher has an `as` binding declared (shown below with no wrapping parentheses), the `value` property on the MatchResult object will be used for that binding.
 Example:
 ```jsx
 const hasMatcher = {
   [Symbol.matcher](matchable) {